Gixx/worstpractice.github.io/src/_posts/2020-01-10-setup-wsl2-with-docker.md

 The following list will change soon, as Microsoft will ship all the new features in Q2 2020 (if they can keep the deadlines).
 That is why I set the expiration day of this article to the upcoming months.
-So this tutorial is for those who don't want to wait and are not afraid of taking a little bit of risk.
+So this tutorial is for those who don't want to wait and are not afraid of taking a bit of risk.

 #### The list